bpark176/Brennan.github.io/_pages/Proofs.md

 related: false
 ---

 This page stores my visual proofs of mathematical concepts.
 I create animations with _Manim_, inspired by the elegant style of 3Blue1Brown, to explore and explain mathematical ideas through visuals.
-These projects range from classical to more experimental theorems, each aiming to help explain the "why" in mathematics.
+These projects range from classical to more experimental theorems, each aiming to help explain the "why?" in mathematics.

 ---